I Go RVing For My Health

 to the water wherever we are.

 Again there was a dramatic improvement in my health that winter.
-We found a work camp arrangement at a scientific lab so our costs were minimal.
-This April after a third missed winter, I celebrated a VERY special anniversary.
+We found a work camp arrangement at a scientific lab, so our costs were minimal.
+This April, after a third missed winter, I celebrated a VERY special anniversary.
 I have gone one full year without needing steroids and without a single bout of pneumonia or bronchitis.
+Shop Camping World Products on Sale Now!

 Our latest project is installing full solar powered gear